mohitmv/lazy_map/README.md

 ## lazy_map

-`lazy_map` is an implementation of `std::unordered_map` that has `O(1)`
-cost of copying irrespective of the current size of map.
+`lazy_map` is map library with `std::unordered_map` like interface that has `O(1)` cost of copying irrespective of the current size of map.
 The optimizations done for `O(1)` copy operation don't have any visible side-effects on the map interface no matter how `lazy_map` is used.
 The value semantics of the map are preserved while copying, i.e., any write operation on the copied map are totally independent of copied-from map.
 For any two different `lazy_map` objects, write operation on one has no impact on the other one.
-The map operations like insertion, deletion, lookup etc. continue to cost `O(1)` as usual, except in the special case of detachment.
+The map operations like insertion, deletion, lookup etc. continues to cost almost `O(1)` like std::unordered_map.
+Well, they cost `O(length-of-parent-chain)` but `lazy_map` is designed for a parent-chain with a small max-length like 5.
+Learn more about parent-chain in `implementation detail` section.

 ---